baleenai/baleen-ai-web-code-generator/README.md

 1. User types a task into the input box.
 2. The form submits to both:
-   - A Python backend (Flask, FastAPI, etc.) on PythonAnywhere
+   - A Python backend (Flask, FastAPI, etc.) on PythonAnywhere!

    - A Google Apps Script endpoint that logs the task into a Google Spreadsheet
 3. AI generates the HTML/CSS/JS code and redirects the user to the output display page.